Youtini

 The Truce at Bakura by Kathy Tyers

 A velociraptor-like alien invasion, a brainwashed Force-sensitive slave, and plots to drain human life force to power ships could make The Truce at Bakura sound like a bit of an odd bantha.
 But make no mistake, this Legends novel is massively important to the Expanded Universe.
-Here we see how the Alliance starts to rebuild in a post-Emperor galaxy, and get some notable firsts including Anakin’s Force ghost appearance to Leia.
+Here, we see how the Alliance starts to rebuild in a post-Emperor galaxy, and we get some notable firsts, including Anakin’s Force ghost appearance to Leia.

 Chewie.
 We’re Home.

 We know there’s a lot to the ever-expanding universe of Star Wars books and Legends in particular, but we know that you’ll be just fine.
-Keep this guide handy as you navigate the shelves, be sure to check out our other reading guides to find your next book, and let us know what you’re reading on our Discord!
+Keep this guide handy as you navigate the shelves, and be sure to check out our other reading guides to find your next book!

 Love Legends and want to join in on the wild and wacky discourse?
-We have a weekly live show on YouTube, Legends Lookback, all about the Star Wars books from a more civilized age.
+We have a weekly podcast, Legends Lookback, all about the Star Wars books from a more civilized age.
 We would be honored if you would join us.

-For further Legends resources right here Youtini, be sure to check out:
+For further Legends resources from Youtini, be sure to check out:

 The Ultimate Guide to Star Wars Legends